thinkloop/memoizerific/README.md

 ## Comparison
 There are many memoization libs available for JavaScript.
 Some of them have specialized use-cases, such as memoizing file-system access, or server async requests.
-While others, such as this library, tackle the more general use-case of memoizing standard synchronous functions.
-Few, however, are suitable for real-world production environments.
+While others, such as this one, tackle the more general case of memoizing standard synchronous functions.
-Following are the minimum criteria I look for in a professional memoization solution:
+Following are the minimum criteria I look for in a production-worthy memoization solution:

 - **Support for multiple arguments**: One argument memoizers start to fall short quickly when solving real problems.
 - **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, etc. (not just primitives like strings or numbers).
 - **Dynamic Cache**: A cache that grows unimpeded will quickly become a memory leak and source of bugs.
 - **Consistent performance profile**: Many libs perform well within certain parameters, but start to fail wildly in others, usually when a large cache is chosen, or many arguments are used.
 It is important that performance degrades predictably and linearly as the environment becomes less favorable, to avoid nasty surprises.

-Using this simply list, we can narrow down the field of possible candidates dramatically.
+Using this list, we can narrow down the field of possible candidates by quite a bit.
-The popular [lodash solution](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache-size control.
+The popular [lodash memoize](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache-size control.
-Others support multiple complex arguments, but do not provide cache-size control solution:
+Others support multiple complex arguments, but _do not manage the cache-size_ either:

 - :heavy_multiplication_x: [Memoizejs](https://github.com/addyosmani/memoize.js) (@addyosmani)